Mototaityou/aroundfiftyjimublog/README.md

 <img width="1259" alt="homepage" src="https://github.com/Mototaityou/aroundfiftyjimublog/assets/103736269/91be3132-39d0-4243-9ffa-fbe601ed01c8">

 ##  Contact Us form
-a*roundfiftyjimublog* application leveraged the following technologies to develop the Contact Us form: API Gateway (REST), Lambda (Python), and SES.
+*aroundfiftyjimublog* application leveraged the following technologies to develop the Contact Us form: API Gateway (REST), Lambda (Python), and SES.
 The SES is capable of sending an email to the administrator (Mototaityou) from the Contact form.

 ## Comments Section
+*aroundfiftyjimublog* application enables users to sign in via OIDC Idp (Google) from the Cognito sign-in page.
+Once authorized, users can receive authentication (JWT) via API Gateway (REST) and write comments to DynamoDB via Lambda (Python).

 ## Recommended IDE Setup